Need to fusion power your marks? Read this article on From the Universe to the Atom!

 All elements in the universe (except hydrogen and some helium) were formed through fusion reactions inside stars.
 Elements lighter than iron can be formed through fusion reactions during the life of a star, as fusion of these elements will release energy.
 As the fusion of heavier elements requires a net energy input, elements heavier than iron can only be formed in supernovae, when larger stars explode.
 These incredibly energetic explosions provide the energy required for heavier nuclei to fuse.
 The flowchart below outlines how elements are formed in such a large star:

-The Trial HSC Exams are around the corner!
 If you’re struggling with your Physics marks now, you’d better get on top of it before entropy really kicks in.
-Don’t worry, Matrix+ is here to help!
+But don’t worry, Matrix is here to help!
 Learn how to boost your HSC marks.